Quarterly Market Update

 Earnings growth should be the key to another year of positive performance for the U.S. equity market in 2015.
 As we expect the U.S. economy to continue to gain traction, revenues and earnings should follow suit, allowing equity prices to maintain their upward trend.
 While the bull market is likely to continue, it may do so at a more subdued pace.
 Read more >

 Fixed Income Outlook

-Q&A with Managing Director of Portfolio Management, Gwynne Shackelford and Investment Strategist, Anne-Joëlle Viguier-Galley
+Q&A with Gwynne Shackelford, BBVA Compass Managing Director of Portfolio Management, and BBVA Wealth Solutions, Inc. (BWS) Investment Strategist, Anne- Joëlle Viguier-Galley

 BBVA Compass is the trade name for Compass Bank, which is a member of the BBVA Group.
 Securities products are NOT deposits, are NOT FDIC insured, and are NOT bank guaranteed.
 May LOSE value, are NOT insured by any federal government agency.

 This material contains forward looking statements and projections.
 There are no guarantees that these results will be achieved.

 Investing involves risk including the potential loss of principal.
 There is no guarantee that a diversified portfolio will outperform a non-diversified portfolio in any given market environment.
 No investment strategy, such as asset allocation, can guarantee a profit or protect against loss in periods of declining values.
 Past performance is no guarantee of future results.
 Please note that individual situations can vary.
 Therefore, the information presented here should only be relied upon when coordinated with individual professional advice.

 Indexes are unmanaged and investors are not able to invest directly into any index.

 International investing involves special risks not present with U.S. investments due to factors such as increased volatility, currency fluctuation, and differences in auditing and other financial standards.
 These risks can be accentuated in emerging markets.